danvgar/danvgar/README.md

 ### Hi there, I'm [Daniel](#) 👋🏽

 I'm currently learning full stack web development through [#100devs](https://leonnoel.com/100devs/)!
-Look out for more to come soon, or reach out and let's chat! :)
+Look out for more on this page soon, or reach out now and let's chat!

 <!--
 **danvgar/danvgar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.